OpenTOSCA/opentosca-vintner/docs/docs/development.md

 ## Build

 To locally build the project, run the following command.
-This will generate Javascript inside the `/build` directory.
+This will transpile Javascript inside the `/build` directory.

 ```shell linenums="1"
 yarn build